Toyota beats VW Group in global sales in 2020

 Volkswagen ID 3

 For both automakers sales were down due to the restrictions in place for Covid-19.
-China was one of the few major markets were sales actually increased for both automakers.
+China was one of the few major markets where sales actually increased for both automakers.

 The Renault Nissan Mitsubishi Alliance was the third biggest automaker in 2020 with deliveries of 7.8 million vehicles, down 23.2% on the year before.